w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 On the day of the exam (~30 minutes per person):

 - 3 questions on different topics about the whole program
-- *If you do the final assignment on Machine Learning*, the 1st question will be a discussion with slides about your assignment (10/15 minutes)
+- *If you do the final assignment on Machine Learning*, the 1st question is a discussion with slides about your assignment

 # Final Assignment (Machine Learning)

-You can choose to do an assignment either on Machine Learning (ask me) or Data Mining (ask Prof. Golfarelli)
+You must do an assignment, either on Machine Learning (ask me) or Data Mining (ask Prof. Golfarelli)

-The assignment on Machine Learning is about developing an AI system in a group of 2 people (at maximum)
+The assignment on Machine Learning is about developing (= coding) an AI system in a group of 2 people (at maximum)

 1. Define the problem (of your interest!), the core of your project
+1. Find data (datasets)
-1. Define your strategy (algorithms), find data (datasets), ...
+1. Define your strategy (algorithms)
-1. Compare your strategy with existing ones (check on Google Scholar) ...
+1. Compare your strategy with existing ones (check on Google Scholar)
 1. Describe the insights you extracted from your analysis

 **You are responsible for your code** ("I do not know how to program" is not a valid excuse!)

-- **If you cannot explain your code and your choices**...
+- If you cannot explain your code and your choices...
-- ... **and/or you copied and pasted it from colleagues or LLMs**
+- ... and/or you copied and pasted it from colleagues or LLMs
 - ... you will retake the exam

+# Final Assignment (Machine Learning)

 Once defined your project:

 1. Send me an email to discuss the details of your project
+  - ~300 words, including the datasets description (and a link to the source), and the main challenges to face
+  - The dataset must require some pre-processing
 1. After my approval, register the group (2 people at maximum) and project here: [https://forms.gle/T1hynSuu6LpRGtjw8](https://forms.gle/T1hynSuu6LpRGtjw8)
 1. Now you can start your project on Google Colab

-# Presenting the Assignment
+# Final Assignment (Machine Learning)

-Once the project is completed
+Once the project is completed:

-- Write a 6-page paper about the project
+- Write a 5-page paper about the project
   - Use Latex ([https://www.overleaf.com/](https://www.overleaf.com/))
   - Use this template ([https://ieeecs-media.computer.org/assets/zip/ieeetran-final_sub.zip](https://ieeecs-media.computer.org/assets/zip/ieeetran-final_sub.zip))
   - Sections:
     1. Introduction (~1 page; including group organization and the work done by each member)
     2. Related Work (~1 page; what others have done or which techniques can be applied)
-    3. Proposed Method (~2.5 pages; what did you do and how)
+    3. Proposed Method (~1.5 pages; what did you do and how)
     4. Results (~1 page; results and insights)
     5. Conclusions (~0.5 pages; summary)
 - Upload the paper, assignment, and presentation into a Github repo